Provider Selection Regime frequently asked questions

 The Provider Selection Regime came into effect on Monday 1 January 2024.

-NHS colleagues involved in the arranging of health care services have asked for further support to help them understand the new requirements of the PSR.
+NHS colleagues involved in the contracting of health care services have asked for further support to help them understand the new requirements of the PSR.
 These frequently asked questions are intended as an introductory guide to assist organisations when applying the PSR and have been written for that purpose only.
 They describe a number of scenarios, alongside NHS England’s view of the legal framework and the likely steps required to discharge legal duties.

 Each provider selection process will be different.
 Therefore, this document does not set out an exhaustive list of requirements or offer guidance on how individual processes should be run.
 It does not replace the need for local consideration when applying the PSR.
 Those following the PSR should refer to the PSR regulations and the PSR statutory guidance and seek appropriate specialist legal input where necessary.